 Instructions

-• In a large shallow bowl mix salt and pepper into flour.
-Dip chicken cutlets into flour and shake off excess.
-Set coated cutlets on a parchment or wax paper-lined baking sheet.
+- Pat the chicken cutlets dry then season with salt and pepper on both sides.
+Dredge the chicken cutlets into flour and shake off excess.
+Set the floured chicken on a parchment paper lined baking sheet.

 Notes

-• Sauce – Use a cornstarch slurry to thicken the sauce if required.
-1-2 tablespoons of cornstarch with 1-2 ounces of water will be more than adequate.
+- Sauce.
+Use a cornstarch slurry to thicken the sauce if required.
+1 tablespoon of cornstarch with 1 ounce of water will be more than adequate.
+If you want more sauce, add another 1/2 cup of stock.

 Nutrition